Gers2017/gers2017.github.io/src/pages/posts/typescript-rust.md

 });
 ```
 ## The Result type in Typescript
-Hey, but where's the Result type? you might besaying.
+Hey, but where's the Result type? you might be saying.
 I'm glad you asked!
 Well you see at the beginning the **Result** type was very simple and humble type.

 Honestly I can't take the credit for this, during a code review a Typescript 10x dev proposed the initial Result type.
 It had simple task, be the return type of a function that might fail.